 Did you know that if you have a colour vision problem, or are colour blind, your colour perception can be improved?

-Book a colour vision assessment to discover which type of colour vision problem you have and discover the effect a specific tint can have on your colour vision perception.
+Book an eye colour vision test assessment to discover which type of vision problem you have and discover the effect a specific tint can have on your colour perception.
 Tinted coloured spectacle or contact lenses can help colour stand out more.
 A specific tint can intensify and make colours appear more vibrant.
-Seventy nine percent of people note a significant improvement in their colour vision perception, enabling more accurate identification of colours that were previously confused.
-Ninety five percent of people who have tried the system recommend it.
+79% percent of people note a significant improvement in their colour vision perception, enabling more accurate identification of colours that were previously confused.
+95% percent of people who have tried the system recommend it.

 We assess colour vision using an Ishihara or a City Colour Vision or the Farnsworth D15 systems, as appropriate.

-Here are some common questions we are often asked about colour vision.
+Here are common questions we are often asked about colour vision:

 Why are some people colour blind?